Ep. 37: Repairing The Heart Featuring Dr. Christine Mummery

-Beyond Prevention: Sulforaphane May Find Possible Use For Cancer Therapy – According to this article, new research has identified one of the key cancer-fighting mechanisms for sulforaphane, and suggests that this much-studied phytochemical may be able to move beyond cancer prevention and toward therapeutic use for advanced prostate cancer.
+Beyond Prevention: Sulforaphane May Find Possible Use for Cancer Therapy – New research has identified one of the key cancer-fighting mechanisms for sulforaphane, and suggests that this much-studied phytochemical may be able to move beyond cancer prevention and toward therapeutic use for advanced prostate cancer.

-Obokata May Face Criminal Charges As Former Colleague Alleges She Stole Stem Cells – This article reports that a criminal investigation now seems likely after a former Riken researcher filed a criminal complaint against disgraced scientist Haruko Obokata, alleging she stole samples of embryonic stem cells before reporting that she had created her version of stem cells with a novel technique.
+Obokata May Face Criminal Charges as Former Colleague Alleges She Stole Stem Cells – This article reports that a criminal investigation now seems likely after a former Riken researcher filed a criminal complaint against disgraced scientist Haruko Obokata, alleging she stole samples of embryonic stem cells before reporting that she had created her version of stem cells with a novel technique.

-Parkinson’s Stem Cell Trial Approaches – This article reports that International Stem Cell Corp. plans to implant neural stem cells into the brains of Parkinson’s patients, restoring dopamine production and normal movement in the patients.
+Parkinson’s Stem Cell Trial Approaches – International Stem Cell Corp. plans to implant neural stem cells into the brains of Parkinson’s patients, restoring dopamine production and normal movement in the patients.

-BPA Exposure May Change Stem Cells, Lower Sperm Production – According to this article, chemicals that mimic estrogen hamper development of the stem cells responsible for making sperm in mice.
+BPA Exposure May Change Stem Cells, Lower Sperm Production – Chemicals that mimic estrogen hamper development of the stem cells responsible for making sperm in mice.

-Photo Reference: Courtesy of Dr. Mummery
+Photo Reference: Courtesy of Dr. Christine Mummery